Musculoskeletal Casting and Splinting Courses

 The practical nature of the Course means that places are limited and necessarily more costly than would be the case for a mainly theoretical Course.
-As a prerequisite you must have a minimum of one year’s experience in casting application.
+As a prerequisite you must have a minimum of one year’s, full time experience in casting application.
 Applications must be supported by a recommendation from a Consultant Orthopaedic Surgeon, who is a Fellow of the British Orthopaedic Association, and from your Line Manager.
 Nursing staff, casting room technicians and others who need to become expert in practical casting techniques are all equally welcome.

 Prior to attending the Course, it is a requirement for candidates to study the theory as shown in the syllabus.

 Fees should be received at least eight weeks prior to the commencement of the Course or the place will be cancelled.

 For cancellations between 2-6 weeks of the start of the course there is a 50% cancellation fee.

 For cancellations 2 weeks or less of the start of the course there is no refund of course fees.

 Guidance for casting practice in the current COVID-19 pandemic